code-423n4/2023-10-wildcat/README.md

 (the freedom we offer is not completely unbounded - you can't have a market with a years-long withdrawal cycle, for example).
 Multiple markets can be deployed through a single controller, with the implication that a single list of lenders can be used to grant access to multiple markets simultaneously.

-Lenders that are authorised on a given controller can deposit assets to any markets that have been launched through it.
+Lenders that are authorised on a given controller (i.e. granted a role) can deposit assets to any markets that have been launched through it.
 In exchange for their deposits, they receive a _market token_ which has been parameterised by the borrower: you might receive Code4rena Dai Stablecoin - ticker C4DAI - for depositing DAI into a market run by Code4rena.
 Or C4 Wrapped Ether (CODE423N4WETH).

 These market tokens are _rebasing_ so as to always be redeemable at parity for an asset that is in the reserves of a market - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
 The interest rate compounds every time a non-static call is made to the market contract and the scale factor is updated.

+The interest rate paid by the borrower can comprise of up to three distinct figures:

+  - The base APR (accruing to the lender, expressed in bips when a market is deployed),
+  - The protocol APR (accruing to the Wildcat protocol itself, expressed as a percentage of the base APR), and
+  - The penalty APR (accruing to the lender, expressed in bips when a market is deployed).

+A borrower deploying a market with a base APR of 10%, a protocol APR of 30% and a penalty APR of 20% will pay a true APR of 13% (10% + (10% * 30%)) under normal circumstances, and 33% when the market has been delinquent for long enough for the penalty APR to activate.

+The penalty APR activates when the market has been delinquent (below its reserve ratio) for a rolling period of time in excess of the _grace period_ - a value (in seconds) defined by the borrower on market deployment.
+Each market has an internal value called the _grace tracker_, which counts up from zero while a market is delinquent, and counts down to zero when it is not.
+When the grace tracker value exceeds the grace period, the penalty APR applies for as long as it takes for the former to drop back below the latter.
+This means that a borrower does _not_ have `grace_period` amount of time to deposit assets back into the market every time it goes delinquent.

+Borrowers can withdraw underlying assets from the market only so far as the reserve ratio is maintained.

 Withdrawals are initiated by any address that holds the `WithdrawOnly` or `DepositAndWithdraw` roles (and a non-zero amount of the appropriate market token) placing a withdrawal request.
 If there are any assets in reserve, market tokens will be burned 1:1 to move them into a 'claimable withdrawals pool', at which point the assets transferred will cease accruing interest.
 At the conclusion of a withdrawal cycle (a market parameter set at deployment), assets in the claimable withdrawals pool can be claimed by the lender, subject to pro-rata dispersal if the amount requested for withdrawal by all lenders exceeds the amount in the pool.

 Withdrawal request amounts that could not be honoured in a given cycle because of insufficient reserves are batched together, marked as 'expired' and enter a FIFO withdrawal queue.
 Non-zero withdrawal queues impact the reserve ratio of a market: any assets subsequently deposited by the borrower will be immediately routed into the pending withdrawal pool until there are sufficient assets to fully honour all expired withdrawals.

-[TODO: Complete]
+Lenders that have their addresses flagged by Chainalysis as being sanctioned are blocked from interacting with any markets that they are a part of by giving them a role of `Blocked`.
+A `nukeFromOrbit` function exists that directs their market balances into a purpose-deployed escrow contract.
+Lenders can retrieve their assets from these escrow contracts in the event that they are ever removed from the oracle (i.e. their address returns `false` when `isSanctioned(address)` is queried).

 ## Links